She asked about how to get started in speaking. [Read more…] about What I Told An Aspiring Speaker This Week

 It reminded me of my days as a middle school teacher- only these were slung into place by centrifugal force.

 At first, I thought I was finding the remains of a disintegrated receipt or paper towel, but when I pulled out a giant, mushy blob I realized what happened.
 My new book had been swept into the washer with the sheets.

 The shredded, water-soaked casualty?
 The Wall Around Your Heart by Mary DeMuth

 Mary is one of my favorite writers these days.
-We’ve had “friends of friends” connections for years since we are both represented by Christian Speakers Services and travel in speaker/writer circles.
+We’ve had “friends of friends” connections for years and travel in the same speaker/writer circles.